valkey-io/valkey-rfc/Bloom.md

 2. bf.bloom_expansion_rate: Controls the default expansion rate.
 When create operations (BF.ADD/MADD) are used, bloom objects created will use the expansion rate specified by this config.
 This controls the capacity of the new filter that gets added to the list of filters as a result of scaling.
-3. bf.bloom_max_filters: Controls the maximum number of filters that any bloom object is allowed to scale out to.
-4. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.
+3. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.

 ### Constants
 1. bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag operations and when deleted, the Module will indicate the object's free_effort as 0 to be async freed.
+2. bloom_filter_max_memory_usage: The maximum memory usage of a particular bloom filter that is allowed.
+Creation of bloom filters larger than this will not be allowed.

 ### ACL